Triplicity

 In astrology, a triplicity is a group of three signs belonging to the same element.

 Trines

-Western astrology assumes that each sign of the same triplicity is 120 degrees apart, forming angles to one another called trines, which are each equivalent to the 360 degrees of the circle divided by three.
+Astrology assumes that each sign of the same triplicity is 120 degrees apart, forming angles to one another called trines, which are each equivalent to the 360 degrees of the circle divided by three.
 Trines are considered to be very powerful and yet very comfortable, free-flowing connections.
 This suggests that the signs in each element are very comfortable and compatible with one another and tend to have many of the same qualities in common.

 Method of organization

 In traditional astrology, the concept of triplicity embodied several factors concerning the four classical elements and were considered of particular importance.
 Besides the four classical elements, two other ways triplicity could be organized were by rulership type and by season.
 However, neither are given much attention by modern astrologers.
 However, astrology by season, in particular has been adopted by astrologers who practice in modern Neopaganism, Druidism and Wicca.